JAruliah/Portfolio/README.md

 # Portfolio

-This is my web portfolio
+This is my web portfolio, using Next.js and strapi cms

 ## Description